bfemiano/song_plays_workshop_tutorial/Scala_Spark.md

 It can take a minute or so to initialize the build for the first time, but you should eventually see `BUILD SUCCESSFUL`

-Additional note: All the dependency jars for compile and testCompile are already precached in the VM, which is why you don't see any downloads happening.
+Additional note: All the dependency jars for compile and testCompile are already pre-cached in the VM, which is why you don't see any downloads happening.

 ### Step 4.
 Create Scala launcher object.

 Let's create the packages for both our launcher and tests.

-From the basedir scala_spark location, run `mkdir -p src/{main,test}/scala/com/song/plays`.
+From the basedir scala_spark location in the VM, run `mkdir -p src/{main,test}/scala/com/song/plays`.

 For now we will just focus on the src/main object and not the tests, but this command will set us up for later.